theprimarybrain/theprimarybrain.github.io/_posts/2018-01-25-A-Special-Valentine-Lapbook-Gift.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Valentine's Day is right around the corner and I am SO EXCITED about this fun writing craftivity we will be creating!
 This year I decided to work on narrative writing during Valentine's week.
 I love using lapbooks in my classroom because they allow us to work on writing all week by adding small pieces to this lapbook project each day.
-My students will be reflecting on a special person in their life to create this lapbook keepsake gift for.
+My students will be reflecting on a special person in their life to create this [Valentine's lapbook keepsake gift](http://bit.ly/2rANJZU) for.
 I will be encouraging my students to create for a parent or grandparent who shows them love on a daily basis.
 By the end of the week, students will have a really special gift to give to a special person in their life.

 ![Valentine's Lapbook Inside]({{ site.github.url }}/assets/img/valentine-lapbook-inside.jpg)